bytebane/PharmUday/README.md

 - React Query for efficient data fetching and caching.
 - Prisma ORM for database access.

-**PharmPilot** is designed to be extensible and production-ready, making it easy to adapt to the needs of any pharmacy or medical supply business.
+**PharmUday** is designed to be extensible and production-ready, making it easy to adapt to the needs of any pharmacy or medical supply business.

 ---